Howard Initiative on Public Opinion

 HIPO Polls Conducted

-National Black Voter Poll
+Michigan Black Voter Poll

-National Black Voter Poll Report
+Michigan Black Voter Poll

 COVID-19 Survey Series